learn-co-students/SENG-LIVE-071921/phase-3/08_intro_to_sinatra/README.md

 ### IMPORTANT NOTE

 When you work on your project, it's recommended that your react application be in one repository and your sinatra api be in another repository.
 While it is possible to store all of the code in a single repository, it affects the process of deploying your code.
 There are pros and cons to each approach, but at this point, the benefits of deploying the frontend and backend to separate servers/services (heroku for backend and netlify for frontend) outweigh the challenges.
 Storing the frontend code in one repo and the backend code in another will allow you to deploy both to the services mentioned above via a simple `git push`.
+One of the downsides is that it makes user authentication a bit trickier.
+In Phase 4, when we introduce authentication, we're going to deploy our rails application and our react application together from a single repo.
+So, you'll get some experience with both approaches.

 ### Quick Question to think about before break
 If we look again at our dog walker application again: